unrealwork/atsd-use-cases/tutorials/shared/chartlab.md

 ## Introduction

-**ChartLab** is a versatile online tool which allows users to test drive [Axibase Time Series Database](https://axibase.com/docs/atsd/) (ATSD) visualization capabilities. **ChartLab** does not require any registration and allows you to experiment with different layouts and widget settings prior to deploying it in your own ATSD instance.
+**ChartLab** is a versatile online tool which allows users to test drive ATSD visualization capabilities. **ChartLab** does not require any registration and allows you to experiment with different layouts and widget settings prior to deploying it in your own ATSD instance.
 For front-end developers familiar with [jsfiddle](http://jsfiddle.net/da1rosy8/), **ChartLab** shares many of the same properties and characteristics.

 This article shows basic features and functionality of the **ChartLab** service.